wix/stylable/docs/guides/components-basics.md

 }
 ```

-We will also import `Button`'s Stylable CSS into our `Form` CSS, and be able to match internal parts of the component we imported:
+We also import `Button`'s Stylable CSS into the `Form` CSS, and are then able to match internal parts of the component we imported:

 ```css
 /* form.st.css */